Mexico Travel Guide › Monterrey

 How do I get around Monterrey without a vehicle?

-You can explore most of the city center on foot; if you’d rather not walk, call an Uber or take a local taxi.
-Taxis you hail in the street should use meters, which start at 8.80 pesos (10.55 pesos 10 pm–4 am) – trips anywhere in the center will rarely be more than 50 pesos.
+It’s easy to explore most of Monterrey’s city center on foot, or call an Uber or take a local taxi.
+If hailing taxes, be sure to use meters, which start at 8.80 pesos (10.55 pesos 10 pm–4 am) – trips anywhere in the center will rarely be more than 50 pesos.

 Though the routes are somewhat limited for tourists, the speediest way to get around the city is to take the clean and efficient Metrorrey light rail system.
 It’s simple to use and rides cost just 4.50 pesos per journey.